Social & Competitive Sailing

 Who: Skippers with knowledge of the Racing Rules of Sailing and the Tiller Club Sailing Instructions.
 Novice and experienced crews welcome.
 Come with a teammate, or connect with one at CBI (two sailors per boat unless specified).

 Cost: $5 per boat to cover trophies and administrative expenses.
+For the Spring 2021 season, we are temporarily waiving the usual entry fee of $5 per boat

 - Learn To Race class series for new racers, or those needing a refresher